-A song that really set the album’s tone and another hot contender for could have been the lead single – a fun, electric pop sound that rode the wave of what was popular at the time but was also unashamedly and unmistakably her own voice and style.
+A song that really set the album’s tone and another hot contender for what could have been the lead single – a fun, electric pop sound that rode the wave of what was popular at the time but was also unashamedly and unmistakably her own voice and style.
 As well as the lyrics and song’s elements having an almost camp sci-fi vibe, she further embraced the futuristic style of it with her head-turning galactic getup she donned for The X Tour in 2019.

 Feeling her Latina roots, Desnudate sounds like something that would have taken Eurovision by storm.
 A real thumper of a Euro-dance-pop track, it’s sexy and catchy and has her exercising her Spanish tongue, which she unfortunately rarely does.
 It would be amazing to hear the full song in Spanish.